Rick Wakeman: 1974–1976: King Arthur, commercial peak, and No Earthly Connection

-Recording for King Arthur was finished in January 1975, and features Wakeman, his band, and Measham conducting the New World Orchestra and English Chamber Choir.
-Following its release in March 1975, the album went to No. 2 in the UK and No. 21 in the US, and earned gold certifications in the UK, Brazil, Japan, and Australia.
-The album was promoted with three sold-out shows at the Empire Pool with Wakeman performing with his band, orchestra, and choir to a total of 27,000 people.
-As the arena floor was already set up as an ice rink for a different attraction, Wakeman chose to present the show as an ice pageant with 14 skaters in costume and the musicians' stage placed in the round and decorated as a castle.
-The shows, though well received and a contributory factor to the album's commercial success, were expensive to produce.
-In 2009, the concerts ranked 79th on VH1's 100 Greatest Shocking Moments in Rock and Roll program.
-From 1979 to 2005 (excluding 2001), and from 2019 onwards, the BBC used "Arthur" as the opening theme of its electoral broadcasts in the UK.
+Recording for King Arthur was completed at Morgan Studios in January 1975, featuring Wakeman's band and Measham conducting the New World Orchestra and English Chamber Choir.
+Released that March, the album reached No. 2 in the UK and No. 21 in the US, earning a gold certification in the UK for selling 100,000 copies, as well as in Brazil, Japan, and Australia.
+To promote the record, Wakeman staged three sold-out shows at London's Empire Pool for a total of 27,000 spectators.
+Because the venue floor was already frozen for another attraction, Wakeman presented the concert as an ice pageant featuring 14 costumed skaters and a castle-themed stage set in the round.
+Although the production was a commercial success, it was prohibitively expensive to produce.
+The shows were later ranked 79th on VH1's 100 Greatest Shocking Moments in Rock and Roll.
+The album's opening track, "Arthur", subsequently served as the theme music for BBC general election broadcasts from 1979 to 2005 (with the exception of 2001), and from 2019 onwards.